zhems/Carma/README.md

 ## Description
 Car.m.a is a dynamic and responsive web application that displays car listings in the order in which they are ranked.
 Based off a MEAN stack, the application consists of two key components, a mongodb database and a node.js web server.
 While the ranking of the listings is completed separately before being uploaded to the database, filtering and the final calculation of ranking components is done client-side.
-A toy dataset of 100 listings in Atlanta, GA (Zip: 30xxx) is provided as a demonstration for the application.
+A toy dataset of 100 listings in Atlanta, GA (Zip: 30318) is provided as a demonstration for the application.

+The following installation and execution information is only meant for used on a demonstration on a local system.
+Deploying to cloud infrastructure follows a similar process, but the required commands are dependent on the service provider and are thus not covered in this instructions.

-All code for the visualization has been tested and run on Ubuntu 18.04.03 LTS and written with Vim 8.0
+All code for the visualization has been tested and ran on Ubuntu 18.04.03 LTS and written with Vim 8.0

 ## Installation